10 Ways to Spot an 'Everyday' Sadist

 - Sometimes I get so angry I want to hurt people.

-Now, scoring one point for each Yes answer, compare your scores with those from the participants, who ranged in age from 18 to 65 but were mostly undergraduates.
+Now, scoring one point for each Yes answer (or No on number 8), compare your scores with those from the participants, who ranged in age from 18 to 65 but were mostly undergraduates.
 Although the scores from participants did range from 1 to 10, meaning that some participants did in fact endorse every item, 96% of the sample scored at 4 or lower.
 Thus, if you, or the person you’re rating, scored at 5 or higher, you or that person may fall within the small minority of the population who could be considered everyday sadists.
 (The more sadistic are particularly likely to endorse the items on the SSIS dealing with fantasy and self-gratification.)

 O’Meara and her team examined the relationships among the SSIS and other relevant measures to find out if sadism and empathy were related.
 The pattern of findings led them to conclude that everyday sadists are aware of the impact that their actions have on others but don’t have a particular concern for how those people feel.

 Returning to the Buckels study, it was people with scores on the SSIS of close to 2 who were most likely to choose the bug-killing option.
 Apparently, it doesn’t take much to qualify as an everyday sadist.
-Agreeing with just two of the items appears to put an individual at risk; four is even more atypical of the average individual.
+Agreeing with just two of the items appears to put an individual at risk; four is even more atypical.